raullalves/binomial_trees_pricing/README.md

 # binomial_trees_pricing
-Computing option price (put or call) of (european or american) options, using a Binomial Tree
+Computing option price (put or call) of (european or american) options, using the Binomial Tree approach

-Uses a Post order DFS to create nodes and a BFS to compute...
-To be improved !
+The deprecated file binomial_tree_finance_bfs implements using Post order DFS to create nodes and a BFS to compute...
+However, it's too slow !

+The current implementation uses numpy arrays to support larger number of steps more efficiently

 See _tests.py for examples